 Programs are one hour in length (including questions) with resource lists and educational materials.
 To offset expenses, we request a $200 honorarium.

 Contact: info at theodorepayne.org or (818) 768-1802

 We offer the following presentations:

-Beneficial Bugs in the Garden with Lili Singer – A healthy native garden includes a miniature menagerie of tiny insects and other creatures that keep pest populations in check.
+Beneficial Bugs in the Garden – A healthy native garden includes a miniature menagerie of tiny insects and other creatures that keep pest populations in check.
 This richly illustrated lecture highlights helpful bugs you’re likely to find in home landscapes, with tips on how to attract and conserve them.

-Growing Natives in Containers with Lili Singer – A vast array of California native plants will grow happily in containers, and potted natives add texture and color to the garden, as well as habitat for birds, butterflies, and native bees.
+Growing Natives in Containers – A vast array of California native plants will grow happily in containers, and potted natives add texture and color to the garden, as well as habitat for birds, butterflies, and native bees.
 This colorfully illustrated lecture – for gardeners with large or limited spaces – offers tips on successful container gardening and dozens of different plant choices for pots.

-Perfect Partners: Gardening with Natives and All Sorts of Edibles with Lili Singer – Gardening with natives and growing our own food are two wonderful activities that help us connect with nature and use our land in a positive ways.
+Perfect Partners: Gardening with Natives and All Sorts of Edibles – Gardening with natives and growing our own food are two wonderful activities that help us connect with nature and use our land in a positive ways.
 This class discusses how best to combine natives and edibles in the home garden, why this partnership is so rewarding for both the gardener/chef and wildlife, and which plants make the best companions.